Services: Residential New Construction

 In order to verify that a piece of equipment is functioning correctly and according to the manufacturer’s standards, we must validate its AHRI certification.
 Our technicians are certified by the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) to do just that!
 If HVACR or water heating equipment is AHRI certified, you can trust it is an approved piece of equipment to use in your project.

 A building envelope refers to the exterior construction of a building.
 Building leakage thusly, is how tightly a building is sealed as a whole.
 Air could be leaking into or out of a building from windows, doors, flooring, roofing, and so on.
 A tight seal is important because solving the problem will save money, comfort, and energy.

 A duct blower is used to determine how much air leakage is coming from a building.
-If the testing results do not meet efficiency code standards, identitified leakage paths must be be sealed properly.
+If the testing results do not meet efficiency code standards, identified leakage paths must be sealed properly.

 To learn more, visit our page on building leakage.

 Cool Roof / Radiant Barrier